 Yeah, but it’s small and not really that visible.
 Can I be a doctor?

 Michael, courier: Absolutely not, on grounds of taste alone.
 They're like cheap human graffiti, tattoos.
 Disgusting.

 No. Still no. I just think tattoos are awful—it’s the mediocrity of them.
 The idea you’re going to be something different, when really, you’re not.

 You've just crushed the dreams of countless 17-year-old Tumblr guys.

 Lee, works in media: Yeah, sure.
 I don't see why not.
 YOLO and all that, you know?

 Yep.
 So you wouldn’t be bothered if you were getting a prostate exam and the doctor was covered in tattoos?

-Nah, mate.
-But then again, I haven’t been to many doctors surgeries where tattoos are that popular, so what would I know?
+Nah.
+But then again, I haven’t been to many doctors surgeries where tattoos are that popular, so what do I know?
 Maybe I'd freak out if it actually happened.

-Amesta, full-time mum: If that’s the life you want to live, then yeah – everyone is entitled to his or her own opinion.
+Amesta, full-time mom: If that’s the life you want to live, then yeah—everyone is entitled to his or her own opinion.
 Yes, they should be allowed to in the name of Jesus, our lord and saviour.
 Do you go to church?

 Wow, I wasn't expecting that.
 No I don't, sorry.
 Do your children have tattoos?